tiesen243/tiesen243/README.md

 ---

-I am a web developer with a passion for creating interactive and responsive web applications.
-I have experience working with TypeScript, Next.js, TailwindCSS, tRPC, ElysiaJS, Prisma, Python and more...
-Sometime I also work with Machine Learning.
-I am a quick learner and I am always looking to expand my knowledge and skill set.
+I'm Tran Tien, a weeb developer with a love for all things anime.
+I'm passionate about creating software that makes a difference in the world.
+I'm have experience in Next.js, Tailwind CSS, tRPC, and Python.
+Some of my hobbies include watching anime, playing video games, and reading manga.
+I also enjoy learning new things.

 <img src="./.github/banner-05.png" alt="duci" width="100%" />